 It’s not uncommon to hear that VO2 max is determined purely by genetics, and that it can’t be increased significantly through training.

-While genetics do play a key role in determining VO2 max, and do ultimately impose a ceiling on how high a particular rider’s aerobic capacity can get, training also has a big impact.
+While genetics do play a key role in determining VO2 max, and ultimately impose a ceiling on how high a particular rider’s aerobic capacity can get, training also has a big impact.

-Studies show that beginner cyclists can increase their VO2 max by around 10 to 20 per cent over a period of around four to 12 months with relatively minimal training (e.g. three times per week).
+Studies show beginner cyclists can increase their VO2 max by around 10 to 20 per cent over a period of around four to 12 months with relatively minimal training (e.g. three times per week).

 Elite athletes operate at or very close to their genetic maximum and so large jumps in aerobic capacity for them are very difficult to achieve.

 However, in our experience, it’s pretty rare for the average cyclist who is fitting training around work and life commitments to hit their genetic ceiling, so VO2 max usually has some scope for improvement.

 Other factors that impact VO2 max include gender (females have lower VO2 max values, as mentioned above) and age (VO2 max typically declines by 4 to 4.6ml/kg/min per decade beyond the age of 30).

 On that note, when considering a realistic progression of VO2 max, age is certainly something to bear in mind as you keep cycling through the decades.